microsoft/onnx-server-openenclave/README.md

 Once you have built and tested the confidential inference server container on your VM, you are ready to [deploy on an AKS cluster](AKS-Deployment.md).
 **Remember, without a key management solution you are can only deploy on a single node**

-# Building and testing on an ACC VM
+## Building and testing on an ACC VM
 This section describes the steps needed to build and run a confidential inference server on an Azure Confidential Compute VM.

-## Deployment Environment
-You will need to set up a deployment environment in order to build, bundle, test and deploy the server.
 *Note: The following commands were tested on an ACC VM running Ubuntu 18.04.*

 ### Provision an ACC VM